ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 protocol suite and therefore does not directly impact Internet security.
 The implementation of various facets of the Internet's current congestion control algorithms do have security implications (e.g., as outlined in {{!RFC5681}}).

+Proposed congestion control
-Alternate congestion control schemes should be mindful of such pitfalls, as well, and should examine any potential security issues that may arise.
+algorithms MUST be mindful of pitfalls, and should examine any potential security issues that may arise.

 # IANA Considerations